7 Key Rules for Visiting a Newborn

 Having a new baby with a new schedule can be stressful.
-So work around their schedule and not necessarily yours.
+So one of the main rules for visiting a newborn is to work around the parents’ schedule and not necessarily yours.
 Recognize that while it’s nice to have visitors, it can also be an unsettling time, so be flexible and patient with the new parents.
 After all, they’re entrusting you to be around their brand new baby.

 2. Always wash your hands and use sanitizer before touching or holding the baby.

 This should be a no-brainer, but it bears repeating.
 Always, ALWAYS wash your hands (and use hand sanitizer where available) before holding the newborn you’re visiting.
 Even if you washed your hands when you arrived, make sure you wash them right before you hold the baby, too.